coleifer/huey/docs/api.rst

         been dequeued and discarded, it will be restored and run as scheduled.

         .. warning::
-            If the task class itself has been revoked, then this method has no effect.
+            If the task class itself has been revoked, via a call to :py:meth:`TaskWrapper.revoke`, then this method has no effect.

     .. py:method:: is_revoked()

         Return a boolean value indicating whether this particular task instance **or** the task class itself has been revoked.

-        See also: :py:meth:`Huey.is_revoked`.
+        .. seealso:: :py:meth:`TaskWrapper.is_revoked`.

-    .. py:method:: reschedule(eta=None, delay=None, convert+utc=True)
+    .. py:method:: reschedule(eta=None, delay=None)

+        :param datetime eta: execute function at the given time.
+        :param int delay: execute function after specified delay in seconds.
+        :returns: :py:class:`Result` handle for the new task.

         Reschedule the given task.
 The original task instance will be revoked, but **no checks are made** to verify that it hasn't already been